-NSG 110 Nursing Fundamentals An introduction to the nursing process.
-Topics include orientation to the profession; ethics and law; community health; client care which is defined as using the nursing process, using critical thinking, and providing client education and includes principles and skills of nursing practice, documentation, and an introduction to physical assessment; customer/client relationships; and standard precautions.
+NSG 110 Nursing fundamentals Introductes nursing process.
+Topics include orientation tothe profession; ethics and law; community health; client care which is defined as using the nursing process, using critical thinking, and providing client education and includes principles and skills of nursing practice, documentation, and an introduction to physical assessment; customer/client relationships; and standard precautions.

-NSG 112 Medical Surgical Nursing I Practicum Focuses on wellness and the prevention of illness, care of the individual as a whole, and deviations from the normal state of health.
+NSG 112 Medical Surgical Nursing I Focuses on wellness and the prevention of illness, care of the individual as a whole, and deviations from the normal state of health.
 Topics include cardiovascular, respiratory, endocrine, urinary and gastrointestinal systems; pharmacology and diet therapy.